Dev.Chan64's Blog

 Definition

-Refers to a state where the organization has introduced an overly complex and excessive design that it cannot maintain or propagate, leading to an unsustainable system.
+This refers to a state in which the organization introduced a design so complex and excessive that it could not realistically maintain or spread it, and the result became an unsustainable system.

 Organizational Causes